BRAVMM/A-Rien/CONTRIBUTING.md

 <!-- omit in toc -->
 #### How Do I Submit a Good Bug Report?

 > You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to admins.
+Instead if you think you have found a security issue please contact an administrator via a private communication channel.

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: